 Evening Land Vineyards begins the process of purchasing the Seven Springs Vineyards from the MacDonald family and continues the legacy of owning and managing one of Oregon’s finest vineyards.

 Wine Club members are first in line to receive our thoughtfully crafted wines, including limited-release bottlings.
-Discover our two membership tiers and join our community of passionate wine drinkers.
+Discover our three membership tiers and join our community.